 Sure, managing your rental properties on your own will save you some money, but at what cost?
 How much time do you want to spend being hands-on with the properties you own?
-Below we offer some tips to help you manage several rental properties at once in Ohio and Southern California as well as what to expect when hiring a professional to help you.
+Below we offer some tips to help you manage several rental properties at once in Ohio and California as well as what to expect when hiring a professional to help you.

 Have A Detailed Screening System

 You process for screening should be very thorough and detailed.
 You should screen every tenant in the same way, even if it is someone known to you.
 Don’t rush this part of the process as missing something on a background check may end up costing you in the long run.
 If you don’t hire a property manager, it is still wise to outsource your background checks to a third-party company.

 This works well for some landlords, but not for others.
 You could opt to stagger the dates when rent is due so you aren’t having too chase too many people at once.
 For example, you could make rent for some properties due on the 1st, and have the remaining properties pay on the 15th.
 This may help you have an easier time managing things.

 Each property should have its own maintenance schedule that is strictly adhered to.
 You want to be proactive in the maintenance department because without proper maintenance, you could find yourself with much larger problems.
 Don’t just assume a property is fine, no matter how great things look, stick to your schedule.

 Sub Out Specific Tasks

 If you don’t want to hire a property manager to do it all, consider subbing out some of your least favorite responsibilities.
 You can hire someone to make all the repairs, to screen the tenants, to show the property on your behalf.
 You could also hire a part-time bookkeeper to help keep your finances in order.